 Second strategy: The use of internationally constructed indicators by research centers.
 World Bank data was used to measure the quality of ports.
 Shanghai and CEST data were used to measure the scientific quality of universities, research institutions, and research quality.
 The Global Competitiveness Report 2012-2013 data was used to measure the quality of the education system, educational quality, mathematical quality, and scientific education.
 The Global Competitiveness Report 2012-2013 data was used to measure the quality of air, rail, and road transportation infrastructure.
-Data on consensus, resource management, international cooperation, and managerial capability were used to measure political management quality.
-Finally, World Bank data was used to measure the quality of regulations and legal provisions.
+Data on consensus, resource management, international cooperation, and managerial capability were used to measure the quality of regulations and legal provisions.